nodejs/node/doc/api/async_hooks.md

 * `resource` {Object} reference to the resource representing the async operation, needs to be released during _destroy_

-Called when a class is constructed that has the _possibility_ to trigger an asynchronous event.
-This _does not_ mean the instance must trigger `before()`/`after()` before `destroy()` is called, only that the possibility exists.
+Called when a class is constructed that has the _possibility_ to emit an asynchronous event.
+This _does not_ mean the instance must call `before()`/`after()` before `destroy()` is called, only that the possibility exists.